radical-lab/con/README.md

 	* theme: childrens book
 	* `/page (up|down)/` patented by criminals: microsoft, timothy sellers, heather grantham, and joshua dersch
 	* samizdat; kenneth brown was hired by microsoft to underhandedly undermine floss #plausible_deniability
+	* eternal intellectual property; start a company, and the copy rights will last half a decade, or so, years after it "dies" (which is never)
 	* slaves of shyam license; rationalisation of the main features of the license that will never change
 		* requiring all code written in the language to be floss, and human subject research
 			* infrastructure will automatically log usage; infrastructure requirement